 Two kinds of men make good teachers, -- young men and men who never grow old,

-and in the latter respect, Lewin was one of the world's greatest.
+and in the latter respect, Lewin on the lecture stage was one of the world's greatest.
 If you haven't seen his final lecture, "For the Love of Physics", I highly recommend it.
 His lectures are an unmatched resource for students and aspiring students of physics

-Which is not to say that his greatness excuses anything, but rather that we as citizens of an information society must be capable of acknowledging that the sources of our knowledge are not, in general, uncomplicated.
+His greatness excuses nothing.
+But we, as citizens of a rich, open, and evolving information society, must be capable of acknowledging that the sources of our knowledge are not uncomplicated.
 Should we erase and ignore the biological advances of noted racist and misogynist James Watson?
 Do the operas and philosophical texts of Nazi supporters Richard Wagner and Martin Heidegger deserve study, or abandonment?
 Do we step away from the music of domestic abuser John Lennon?
 What should we make of a government founded by men who, while not uniformly abusive of their slaves, certainly were outspokenly classist, casually misogynist, and openly decried -- in the foundational document of the United States -- "the merciless Indian Savages, whose known rule of warfare, is an undistinguished destruction of all ages, sexes and conditions"?

 Or do we send the message that, as students and scholars, we find truth, enlightnenment, and learning not just in the writs of a few impeccable saints, but in flawed human beings -- that we can understand and judge such flaws for ourselves, not in a false dichotomy of 'good' / 'evil', but with a critical eye to what they tell us about what we should believe fully, skeptically, critically, or not at all?